mech/Learning-Notes/Design/Product/ProductDesign.md

 ## Jobs To Be Done

+It's not a feature, it's a problem.
+It's not a system, it's an experience.

 > The problems people encounter in their lives rarely change from generation to generation.
 The products they hire to solve these problems change all the time.

 * [Position, Position, Position!](https://m.signalvnoise.com/position-position-position-34b510a28ddc#.e3zqxe7le)